Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 #### 2.1C.
 Get Data: Undersand the Data
 •	Open and connect to all related files.
-•	Watch Installation videos in Youtube Channel
+•	Watch Installation videos in Youtube Channel.

 #### 2.1D.
 Load, Transform and Profile
+•	Explains the Data Structure and files utilisation.
+•	Explains how certain Data is "cut-off" as required and to avoid redundancies with unnecessary uploads.

 Or Copy this code to use;
 						python app.py

 ##### Steps followed 🧪

-- Step 1 : Created secured connection to Daraset
+- Step 1 : Created secured connection to Dataset

-  (a) Stored passwords in plaintext 🧨

-  (b) No proper access control 🚪

-  (c) No input validation 🖊️
+  (a) Formated SQL Script from DB to only pull-in required Date Data 🧨

+  (b) If using Excel or CSV Scripts and Files, Then modify Code to only display required Time periods. 🚪

+  (c) Explains Merging or Appending the Data, a key Subject Area in PL300🖊️

 Before Screenshot:

-- Step 2 : Identified Vulnerabilities 🕵️‍♀️
+- Step 2 : Identified Vulnerabilities 🕵️‍♀️ and possible Bottle-Necks.

-  (a) Broken Access Control 🧨🧨
+  (a) Dealing with Errors🧨🧨

-  (b) Insecure Direct Object References (IDOR) 🚪🚪
+  (b) Managing File Size 🚪🚪

-  (c) Sensitive Data Exposure 🖊️🖊️
+  (c) Structuring for Modelling and Relationships 🖊️🖊️